ajbanjara/Wireshark/Development/PrivilegeSeparation.md

 One of the requirements for the 1.0 release was the addition of privilege separation.
 This feature minimizes the impact of any security-related bugs in Wireshark's dissector code.

 In a discussion on the [development mailing list](http://thread.gmane.org/gmane.network.ethereal.devel/10752), the following roles were suggested:
+(Correct thread?
+[February 07, 2005](https://www.wireshark.org/lists/ethereal-dev/200502/) : [[Ethereal-dev] Priv sep in ethereal](https://www.wireshark.org/lists/ethereal-dev/200502/msg00195.html) )

 <div>